oomlout/oomlout_oomp_builder/navigation/hardware/bearing/16000_series/16012_size/60_mm_id_95_mm_od_11_mm_depth/part/readme.md

-# Hardware Bearing 16000 Series 16012 Size 60 mm Id 95 mm Od 11 mm Depth
+# Hardware Bearing 16000 Series 16012 Size 60 mm ID 95 mm OD 11 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base